juancumbeq/daw_m12_web_project_taskteam/README.md

 - **Transfer of the Web Application**:

-  - Copy the web application files to the htdocs folder within the XAMPP installation directory.
+  - Clone this repositorie or copy the web application files to the htdocs folder within the XAMPP installation directory.
 Usually, this folder is located at C:\xampp\htdocs on Windows systems or /Applications/XAMPP/htdocs on macOS.
-The resulting path should be: /Applications/XAMPP/xamppfiles/htdocs/DAW_FP/M12_WebApp/.
+The resulting path should be: /Applications/XAMPP/xamppfiles/htdocs/TaskTeam/.

 - **Starting the Local Server**:

   - Return to the XAMPP Control Panel and click on "Start" to initiate the Apache and MySQL services.
-  - Open your web browser and visit [http://localhost/DAW_FP/M12_WebApp/index_main.php](http://localhost/DAW_FP/M12_WebApp/index_main.php)
+  - Open your web browser and visit [http://localhost/TaskTeam/index.php](http://localhost/TaskTeam/index.php)

 - **Application Testing**:
   - If everything was configured correctly, you should be able to see the TaskTeam login page.
 Congratulations!
 You have successfully installed your PHP web application on your local server using XAMPP.
-Now you can start developing and testing your application without needing an internet connection.
+Now you can start testing this application without needing an internet connection.

 <br>